GavinMendelGleason/OWL/README.md

 http://wiki.portal.chalmers.se/agda/pmwiki.php?n=Main.Download

+An example theory is given in "Example.agda".
+This shows how you must construct interpretations.
+After the interpretations are constructed you can open the OWL module passing the appropriate interpretations.
+One can then show inhabitation of a term of type | myTheory | which corresponds to showing that the theory is sound according to OWLs semantics.

-The code were developed using Agda 2.4.2.2 and version 0.9 of the Standard Library.
+The code was developed using Agda 2.4.2.2 and version 0.9 of the Standard Library.